apmoore1/tdsa_comparisons/README.md

 # TDSA Comparisons

 This code base explores how advancements in and outside of TDSA have improved TDSA models generally.
 At the moment we only focus on English datasets.

+Table that shows the results for various TDSA methods that use Contextualised Word Representation (CWR) (ELMo and BERT are CWR models) can be found at [Overview_of_TDSA_methods_that_use_CWR.csv](./Overview_of_TDSA_methods_that_use_CWR.csv), it compares them through various results on different datasets, whether then fine-tune the CWR model or not, if they add their own custom Neural Network layer, called here Task Specific Architecture (TSA), and if the CWR is pre-trained on some additional data (Pre-Trained).
+ASC = Aspect Sentiment Classification, AE = Aspect Extraction, ASAE = Joint task of Aspect Extraction and Aspect Sentiment classification.
+L = Laptop SemEval dataset, and R = Restaurant SemEval dataset.

 ## Datasets
 All of the data is stored in a private folder within `./data`.
 The datasets that we will use are the following: